-A business-developer enthusiast, Pierre has advised SME’s from start-ups to larger accounts across e-commerce, information technology, digital services, energy, bio-technology, luxury industries as well as the arts.
+A business-developer enthusiast, Pierre has advised SME’s from start-ups to larger accounts across e-commerce, information technology, cryptocurrencies, digital services, energy, bio-technology, luxury industries as well as the arts.

 In particular, he has structured, drafted and negotiated a number of contracts (distribution, operation and supply) involving both European and non-European parties.